korhanertancakmak/JAVA/src/Udemy/JavaProgrammingTimBuchalka/NewVersion/Section_04_OOP2/README.md

 We show you a few of the fields here, but you should try to be creative in your own design.
 Maybe you might be interested in the top speed of the cars, or how fast they can accelerate, or some other way you want to compare these cars' performances.
-It's your job, to create this class structure in Java, and override some, or maybe all, of these methods appropriately.
+It's your job to create this class structure in Java, and override some, or maybe all, of these methods appropriately.
 And you'll write code in a Main class and main method, that creates an instance of each of these classes, and that executes